 Post-baccalaureate Readiness Instruction for biomedical Education (P.R.I.M.E.)

-Financial aid is limited and is in the form of Federal and/or private loans.
-Federal loans may be available to career changes while private loans may be borrowed by academic enhancers.
+Financial aid is limited and is in the form of federal and/or private loans.

-- Eligibility for financial aid is determined upon review of the completed PRIME Financial Aid Application, FAFSA and any other requested documentation.
+- Eligibility for financial aid is determined upon review of the completed PRIME Financial Aid Application, Free Application for Federal Student Aid (FAFSA) and any other requested documentation.

-- Students must enroll for 6 or more credit hours per semester to borrow federal loans.
+- Students must enroll for 6 or more credit hours per semester to be eligible for federal loans.
 Please click here for more information about how loans work.

 - Students must meet requirements for federal student aid as established by the U.S. Department of Education.

 - Private educational loans through commercial lenders may be borrowed to supplement or in place of federal loans.
 A wide variety of private educational loans can be found using FASTChoice, an online private loan counseling and selection tool.